 The rules that apply in the previous section should also apply here.
 You just have a few seconds to make a successful first impression, so make it count.
 While the subheading should complement the headline and clarify the purpose of the landing page, it should not be too long.

 Do you remember the adage “don’t judge a book by its cover”?
 Well, we all judge a book by its cover, and we also judge a CTA button by its copy.
 Hence you must write a compelling button copy.
 Please never use the phrase “Click Here”.
 You need to make it appealing for people to click on it.
 Also, choose a style that stands out from the rest of the page.

 It’s also a good idea to have at least two CTA buttons, one above and one below the fold.
 This way, if they skip the first one, they can still click on the second CTA button.

 You can use visuals like photos, illustrations, or videos.
 If you offer a free e-book, you can include the book’s cover.
 Alternatively, you may use a picture or a video of your product so that visitors can clearly see what you’re selling.
 Even if the product is still in development, you can use a concept picture or prototype as a visual.
 Well, who doesn’t appreciate a stunning picture?

 Before making their purchase decision, more and more people nowadays rely on the experiences of others.
-So, it’s good to use social proof in your landing page, both above and below the fold.
+So, it’s good to use social proof on your landing page, both above and below the fold.

-In the upper section (above the fold), it is best to use something simple, such as a star rating, number of users, or the number of downloads of the application.
+In the upper section (above the fold), it is best to use something simple, such as a star rating, the number of users, or the number of downloads of the application.
 And it’s a good idea to provide social evidence, such as testimonials or case studies, somewhere below the fold.
 You may also incorporate video testimonials or Google reviews.

 Landing Page Best Practices for Reseller Hosting